Skip to main content

 • Deduction for investments in Tenerife: 6,000 euros

-Deductions to apply in future years:
+Deductions to be applied in future years:

 • Deduction for investments in La Palma: 0 euros